What we expect from you if you're running an RPG with us (it's not much, we promise!)

 Playing games with strangers is a surprising experience.
 Running them is complicated and risky, so your players need your help and attention to bring them (and you) the best game possible.
 Here are our guidelines for the first five minutes of your session (or just before, if everyone arrives early).

 Introduce yourself and welcome your players to your game!
 Ask your players to introduce themselves and how they'd prefer to be addressed.
-Knowing someone's preferred pronoun, and using it, is a basic respect we expect all attendees to enjoy within our walls.
+Exchanging pronouns, and adhering to them, is a basic respect we expect all attendees to enjoy within our walls.
 Don’t forget to ask them if they’ve played an RPG before, or this system!
 They might need your help to learn as you play.

 Pitch this game.
 At a high-level, what’s it about?
 Blades in the Dark, for example, is a game about "a crew of daring scoundrels seeking their fortunes on the haunted streets of an industrial-fantasy city".
 One sentence lays out the whole conceit of rogues, ghosts and gaslight.